Continuous-Data/MSSQL-CICD-Helper/README.md

 You don't need to store both executables if you only want to partial functionality but it is advised to store them both.
 After you've saved the configuration you are set to go.

 If you are unsure where either MSBuild / SQLPackage is located on your system (or on the runners system) you can use [Get-MSSQLCICDHelperPaths](#get-mssqlcicdhelperpaths).

 To review your saved config file use [Get-MSSQLCICDHelperConfiguration](#get-mssqlcicdhelperconfiguration).
+You can also use this function to discover the path where MSSQL-CICD-Helper stores its config so you know where to inject a pre-made config file.

-*Note: when using docker (or any non persistant tooling) you need to inject your config file after you generate it with below function.
+*Note: when using docker (or any non persistant tooling) you need to inject your config file after you generate it with [Save-MSSQLCICDHelperConfiguration](#save-mssqlcicdhelperconfiguration).
 This is not covered by this readme but i am willing to help. just [contact](MSSQL-CICD-Helper@protonmail.com) me!*

 ----